-If you are changing garbage disposal that is connected to your dishwasher, you will also need to disconnect that.
+If you are changing the garbage disposal that is connected to your dishwasher, you will also need to disconnect that.

-Again, if you are replacing an old garbage disposal, you will turn the old mounting ring counter clockwise to remove the garbage disposal.
+Again, if you are replacing an old garbage disposal, you will turn the old mounting ring counterclockwise to remove the garbage disposal.

 Step 6.
-Install new drain in sink.
+Install new drain in the sink.

-Take the new drain/flange off of the new garbage disposal.
-Roll out plumber’s putty into a 3/4″ rope and surround underside of drain where threads meet the rim.
-This will seal the drain to your sink.
+Roll out Plumber’s Putty into a 3/4″ rope and surround the underside of the drain where threads meet the rim.

-If you’re a perfectionist, make sure you pay attention to how the labels are facing on your drain.
+If you’re a perfectionist, make sure you pay attention to how the labels are facing your drain.
 That would drive me crazy if those weren’t straight on.

 To give your new drain a little weight to stay in place while you work below the sink, you can place your garbage disposal on top of the drain that you just pressed into place.

 Step 8.
-Remove excess putty from sink.
+Remove excess putty from the sink.

 You can now take the weight off of the drain and remove any excess putty and clean the area.